miterion/fdamken.github.io/content/latex/tips-and-tricks.md

 ---
 title: "LaTeX Tips & Tricks"
 draft: false
-date: 2022-02-18
 ---

 I use LaTeX a lot.
 In fact, all of my [summaries](/summaries) are written in LaTeX.
 Over the years, I found and got used to some tips and tricks that enhance the experience with LaTeX a lot.
 I figured it might be useful to collect them in one place, as others might find them useful too.

-This page is still a draft will most likely always stay one.
-I'll expand it once I find something new, exciting, and useful but it may never be complete.
+I will expand it once I find something new, exciting, and useful but it may never be complete.

+If you want to know some basic [LaTeX best practices](best-practices), head over to that page.

-Last Updated: {{% param lastmod %}} (if someone knows how to format the `lastmod` parameter in Hugo's Markdown renderer, please contact me :D)
+Last Updated: {{% param lastmod %}} (if someone knows how to format the `lastmod` parameter in Hugo’s Markdown renderer, please contact me :D)

 ## Aligning Subfigure Captions